 Placer County Air Pollution Control District requires owners/operators of new and existing agricultural diesel engines rated at 50 horsepower or greater to register their engines with the District.
 Agricultural engines are either stationary or portable and are commonly used for pumping water.
 This does not include engines used to propel vehicles such as trucks, tractors and forklifts.

 California Air Resources Board regulations require retirement of diesel engines by a date that is based on the engine horsepower rating and the year of manufacture.
 This compliance date is listed on your registration certificate.
 The engine can no longer be used in normal service after the compliance date listed.
 Many Tier 1 engines have a compliance date of December 31, 2015.
-Compliance dates are shown here.
+View compliance dates (PDF).

 The District has two limited-use options for further use of these engines beyond the compliance date:

-The owner/operator may apply to the District to modify the registration to a limited use engine of one of the two types.
+The owner/operator may apply to the District (PDF) to modify the registration to a limited use engine of one of the two types.
 An application fee will apply.
-The application form is shown here.